neuronsimulator/nrn/docs/install/mac_pkg.md

 Macos binary packages are built with the [bldnrnmacpkgcmake.sh](https://github.com/neuronsimulator/nrn/blob/master/bldnrnmacpkgcmake.sh) script which, near the end of its operation, involves code signing, package signing, and notarization.
-If built on an Apple M1, the build will be universal2 and work on arm64 and x86_64 architectures.
+The build will be universal2 and work on arm64 and x86_64 architectures (if the pythons used are themselves, universal2).
 Preparing your Mac development environment for correct functioning of the script requires installing a few extra [Dependencies](#Dependencies) beyond the [normal user source build](./install_instructions.html#Mac-OS-Depend), obtaining an Apple Developer Program membership, and requesting two signing certificates from Apple.
 Those actions are described in separate sections below.
-On an Apple M1,
+On an Apple M1 or x86_64,
 the script, by default, creates, e.g.,
 ```nrn-8.0a-714-g76a270bbc-osx-arm64-x86_64-py-38-39-310.pkg```
 where the information between nrn and osx comes from ```git describe```,